Where can I find facts and information about the Incas?

 The Inca Empire stretched across the central Andes region of South America, with the capital city of Cuzco located in modern-day Peru.
 The Incas were famous for their organisation, architecture, art and religion.
 The empire was most successful during the 1400s and 1500s.

 Society, culture and way of life form the foundation of any world civilisation.
-The Inca people were famed for their achievements and considered the largest empire in the world at the time.
+The Inca people were famous for their achievements and were thought of as the largest empire in the world at the time.

 The Dorling Kindersley online encyclopedia is a great resource for lots of different topics.

 - Each search result has a small section of information, with useful pictures and photographs.